SustainableCommunityDevelopmentHub/umatiportal/README.md

-Ahti Portal is a 'Peaceware' Project, Research and Group Data Portal
+Ahti Portal is a 'Peaceware' Project, Research and Community Group Data Portal
 =======================